We are stuck

 We often equate forgiveness with continuing a loving relationship with the person who hurt you.

-Of course, this is the ideal scenario: After a parent, child, sibling has hurt you, have a good conversation, understand his or her motives and he or she for your feelings, and the relationship continues.
+Of course, this is the ideal scenario.
+After a parent, child, or sibling has hurt you, have a good conversation.
+Understand his or her motives and express your feelings.
+Then the relationship continues.

 Even when you walk in forgiveness, you cannot try to walk before you can walk.

-It is necessary to first take care of the wound, be kind to yourself and accept how your life has turned out before you are ready to understand the other person.
+You must first take care of the wound.
+Be kind to yourself and accept how your life has turned out.
+Only then are you ready to understand the other person.
 Otherwise your reason will rush forward, while your heart limps miles behind.

 In this impulse we explore a few facets of ‘understanding those who hurt you’.
 Be gentle with yourself if this topic provokes a lot of resistance in you.
 Then consider this resistance as an invitation to linger a little longer with one of the previous steps .